developerRitesh/git_common_commands/README.md

 # practical scenarios
 1. added a commit and left a file to add
 2. added the commit altogether to a different branch
+3. need a commit work from differnt branch

+git cherry-pick asdasasdasdasdasddsadsas